You are a real animal lover and want to see many cute animals in Asia during your travel?

 And the next little ball of fluff was my favorite.
 We found this cutie on Koh Lanta, Thailand while having lunch.
 Or rather, she found us.
 We just couldn’t get rid of her and so she stayed on my lap during our whole lunch and I had to stay really strong to not take her home with me afterwards 🙂

-Oh Deer!
+Oh, Deer!
 Cute Deer in Japan

 The sika deer, also known as Japanese deer are said to be heavenly animals due to Japanese culture.
 They protect the city and country.

 If you need some extra help catching their attention, all you need to do is to buy one package of deer-biscuits, which you can find at the entrance of the park.
 Suddenly, you will find yourself surrounded by at least five of them trying to get something to eat.
-All of the sudden, they don’t seem to be as calm and peaceful anymore, biting your shirt and pushing you until you give them one of the biscuits.
+All of a sudden, they don’t seem to be as calm and peaceful anymore, biting your shirt and pushing you until you give them one of the biscuits.
 Sounds more brutal than it actually is, to be honest. 😉

 For further information feel free to check my whole post about Nara here.